 This hardened plaque is called calculus and harbors up to 300 different species of bacteria in a structure you can’t clean off yourself.
 GROSS!
 This gets even worse; these bacteria also can:

 - Drive bone loss around the teeth.
-This often painless process is called periodontal disease (hyperlinked) and is responsible for half of all teeth lost in Canada.
+This often painless process is called periodontal disease, or gum disease, and is responsible for half of all teeth lost in Canada.

 - Breakdown products from the bacteria can enter the bloodstream and affect your heart, blood vessels, kidney function, make diabetes harder to control, and impact your general health.

-These are lots of great health reasons for you to get your teeth cleaned on a regular basis.
-In addition and as if that isn’t enough, cleaning off the calculus and stain can brighten your smile!
+These are lots of great health reasons for you to get your teeth cleaned in Kelowna on a regular basis.
+And if the health benefits aren’t enough, cleaning off the calculus can also brighten your smile!

-At recare visits, Jen and Stefany, our highly trained hygienists will:
+At your recare visit, our highly trained dental hygienists will:

-- Remove the buildup of calculus and stain on your teeth
+- Remove the buildup of calculus and stains on your teeth.

 - Offer suggestions for improving your oral health.

-Can we fix recession and make my gums look better?
+Can you fix receding gums and make my gums look better?

-It is much easier, better and less expensive to prevent bone loss and recession than trying to fix it after it occurs.
-Once recession and bone loss has occurred though, we do have grafting and bone regeneration procedures available with Dr Malfair and his specialist partners.
+It is always much easier and less expensive to prevent bone loss and recession than trying to fix it after it occurs.
+Once gum recession and bone loss have occurred, we do have grafting and bone regeneration procedures available with Dr. Malfair and his specialist partners.

-Please contact us so we can get started helping you today!
+Please contact us so we can get started helping you right away!